hgjura/ServerTools.ServerCommands/README.md

             int result = n1 + n2;

-            // set the first item to true indicating success, set the rest to null return await Task.FromResult<(bool, Exception, dynamic, CommandMetadata)>((true, null, new { Result = result, Message = "Ok." }, meta));
+            // set the first item to true indicating success, set the 2nd to null.
+If this returns a Response, the third parameter would be a Response object.
+Forth parameter is the metadata object that is returned back. return await Task.FromResult<(bool, Exception, dynamic, CommandMetadata)>((true, null, new { Result = result, Message = "Ok." }, meta));
         }
         catch (Exception ex)
         {
-            // set the first item to false indicating failure, set second items to the Exception thrown, set the rest to null return await Task.FromResult<(bool, Exception, dynamic, CommandMetadata)>((false, ex, null, meta));
+            // set the first item to false indicating failure, set second items to the Exception thrown.
+Third is null.
+Fourth parameter is the metadata object that is returned back. return await Task.FromResult<(bool, Exception, dynamic, CommandMetadata)>((false, ex, null, meta));
         }
     }